 One imagines that for this breastplate, these large shells would’ve been collected either from Mexico's Pacific coastline or along its eastern Gulf coast.

 The only problem with this theory is that the conch recovered from this pyramid was not local to Mexican coastlines.
 This shell is only found in the Caribbean!

 In the early 1980’s, a U.S. underwater survey team discovered a large structure lying on the bottom of the Atlantic Ocean; not far from the islands that make up ‘The Little Bahama Bank’ in the Bahamas.

 Further deep water camera dives proceeded to unveil startling images of a massive truncated pyramid still in one piece.
-Incredibly, the filming had not only captured a style of construction redolent of a Quetzalcoatl Temple, but it also featured the same Toltec-esque stepped terrace design found in all of the pyramids at the Teotihuacán complex.
+Incredibly, the filming had not only captured a style of construction reminiscent of a Quetzalcoatl Temple, but it also featured the same Toltec-esque stepped terrace design found in all of the pyramids at the Teotihuacán complex.

-We can therefore conclude that deep below the Bahamas lies an ancient urban landscape engulfed by the Atlantic Ocean.
+We can therefore conclude that deep below the Bahamas lies an ancient cityscape engulfed by the Atlantic Ocean.